 Dated by two inscriptions

-Construction was started under the reign of Alaeddin Keykubad I for the hall and the courtyard was completed during the reign of Sultan Giyaseddin Keyhüsrev II (1237-1246).
+Construction of the covered section began under the reign of Alaeddin Keykubad I. The courtyard was completed during the reign of his son, Sultan Giyaseddin Keyhüsrev II (r.
+1237-1246).

 Covered section smaller than courtyard